-Grow your own vegetables even on challenging ground.
-Tips on building raised garden beds including guidance on the best sizes, types of wood, and what to fill them with to grow vegetables.
-Includes a DIY video
+How to make a raised garden bed including guidance on the best sizes, types of wood, and what to fill them with to grow vegetables.
+Includes an instructional video

-I and my boyfriend recently built four wooden raised beds in the back garden.
-I thought about them for months before committing to the idea and purchasing materials.
+Last year my boyfriend and I built four raised garden beds in our small back garden.
+It was the best choice we could have made and they’ve given us incredible harvests both the first year and this.
 In this piece, I’ll share how and why we built them and other information you may need to create your own.

-Another positive thing about raised beds is that they help stop erosion.
-My home garden is on a slight slope and I know from experience (see my allotment garden) that mulch and soil will erode downhill over time.
-Boxed sides will help keep it in.
-If you wanted to go the full gamut, you could even terrace your raised beds so that they were completely level.
+Another positive thing about raised garden beds is that they help stop erosion.
+My home garden is on a slight slope and I know from experience at my allotment garden, that mulch and soil will erode downhill over time.
+Boxed sides will help keep it in, and stop erosion from happening.
+If you’re on a slope too, you could go the full gamut, and terrace your raised garden beds so that they were completely level.
+We built mine directly on the slope though, and they’ve worked out just fine.

-As said previously, I’ve lined my beds in landscaping fabric.
+I have hedges on three sides of my garden and some fruit trees at the back.
+The neighbor has a large oak tree too and some of its roots come into my garden too.
+Instead of steel, I’ve opted to line my beds in landscaping fabric.
 It should keep the bulk of the roots out for a good long while.
 It’s also water-permeable so will ensure the beds don’t get waterlogged.
-For that reason, it’s probably not the best idea to line raised beds in plastic sheeting.
+For that reason, it’s probably not the best idea to line raised garden beds in plastic sheeting.
+It could turn your beds into little swamps.

-The best placement and sizes for raised beds
+The best placement and sizes for raised garden beds

 Before construction, you’ll need to work out a few things: the situation, bed sizes, number of beds, and the building materials.
 Choose a sunny spot and if it’s well-drained and had good soil that’s a bonus.
 One of my challenges is that my beds are near trees and a hedge.
 If you can, situate yours at least